-

 1.1 Is it considered a “medical device” or a “product” to which liability can attach, and if so, under what regulations?

-(a) A software within digital health apps could be considered a “medical device”.
+(a) Software within digital health apps may be considered a “medical device”.
 In line with Regulation (EU) 2017/745, the French legal definition of “medical device” includes software with medical purposes under certain conditions (Article L.5211-1 Public Health Code).

 The software must have been “intended by the manufacturer to be used, alone or in combination, in humans for one or more of the following medical purposes and whose primary intended action in or on the human body is not achieved by pharmacological or immunological means or by metabolism, but whose function may be assisted by such means:

 The French health authority doctrine in respect of the qualification of medical device is in line with EU law, i.e., the Medical Devices (“MEDDEV”) guidelines and ECJ case law (in particular, decision in Case C‑329/16 dated 7 December 2017, SNITEM, Philips France v.
 Premier Ministre & Ministre de la santé).
-The French Authority considers that, to be qualified as a Medical Device (or an in vitro diagnostic device (“IVD”)), the software must present the following criteria:
+The French Authority considers that, to qualify as a Medical Device (or an in vitro diagnostic device (“IVD”)), the software must meet the following criteria:

-• provide a specific result for the benefit of a single patient
+- it must provide a specific result for the benefit of a single patient; and

 (b) We are not aware of any specific liability exclusions/exemptions applicable to digital health apps considered as “medical device”.
 General liability principle would apply.
 A digital health device can then be regarded as a product from a liability perspective.